 Guidance reset risk

-Watch: Guidance commentary
+Watch: guidance commentary

 Program concentration

-Watch: B:21 / Sentinel updates
+Watch: B-21 and Sentinel updates

 Capacity investment